city

 You’ve heard it before: identity theft happens all the time.
 Normally, people do so by stealing a credit card, but during tax season the major danger lies in tax returns filed in your name so the thief can steal your refund.
 Filing early can help prevent this problem.
 There are also identity theft monitoring services that can help catch fraud.

-Check that Your Numbers and Forms Are Correct
+Check That Your Numbers and Forms Are Correct

 Use Tax Software